What is a truffle?

 Who discovered the truffle?

-The origins of chocolate truffles can be traced back to the late 19th century in France.
-The invention of the first chocolate truffle is attributed to the French pastry chef Louis Dufour.
-The story goes that in 1895, in Chambéry, he ran out of traditional Christmas ingredients.
-To create something special, he mixed cream with chocolate, which led to the base of the ganache.
-He formed this mixture into small spheres and rolled them in cocoa powder, creating the appearance of the truffle we know today.
-This simple yet genius invention quickly gained popularity and spread all over the world.
+The origins of chocolate truffles can be traced to the late 19th century in France.
+The invention of the first chocolate truffle is attributed to French pastry chef Louis Dufour.
+The story goes that in 1895, in Chambéry, he ran out of supplies of traditional Christmas ingredients.
+Still, to create something special, he mixed cream with chocolate, leading to the base of the ganache.
+He formed this mixture into small balls and rolled them through cocoa powder, creating the appearance of the truffle we know today.This simple but ingenious invention quickly became popular and spread around the world.
 Over the years, chocolatiers have experimented with different ingredients and techniques, leading to a wide variety of truffles.

 Why are chocolate truffles called “truffles”?